myothiha/obsidian/Ph.D/Applications Ideas.md

 	- Actions taken for each accident case and find efficient way to reduce accidents.

 Questions
-- Is the dataset fixed? or still possible to get some unstructure data?
+- Is the dataset fixed? or still possible to get some unstructured data?
+-